Razzaru/homecashier/readme.md

 ## Quick Start ##

 1. First clone the repository
-2. composer require (probably, you don't ever need to do it, because laravel is just a simple server implementation, and this app made on pure laravel)
+2. composer require (probably, you don't ever need to do it, because laravel is just a simple server implementation, and this is totally client-side application made on AngularJS)
 3. ???
 4. PROFIT!